Create your Legacy

 The Chicago History Museum Federal Tax ID number is 36-2167004

-For more details on the Lincoln Honor Roll Society or a confidential conversation regarding how a plan might meet your objectives, contact Michael Anderson, director of institutional advancement, at 312-799-2142, [email protected] or write to:
+For more details on the Lincoln Honor Roll Society or a confidential conversation regarding how a plan might meet your objectives, contact Michael Anderson, vice president of external engagement and development, at 312-799-2142, [email protected] or write to:

 Chicago History Museum